Coconut Cream Stuffed Dates Dipped in Chocolate

 The coconut stuffed dates are all ready to eat straight out of the fridge.

 They are delicious.
-You are going to be amazed that they taste just like a mounds bar, but better.
+You are going to be amazed that they taste just like a Mounds bar, but better.
 The dates give it a caramel, chewy flavor that is honestly addicting.
 Watch out, you won’t be able to have just one!

 They are easy to make.
 You will be able to whip these out within minutes.
 All you need is a few ingredients, a plate, and a pan.
 They are made from only simple and wholesome ingredients that you can actually pronounce.